pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 ## Part 1 - Compilers

-**Reminder** - create an Issue for this part -> create a branch to work on this issue -> make your commits to this branch -> verify your changes (no broken markdown, good spelling) -> merge to main
+**Reminder** - create an Issue for this part -> create a branch to work on this issue -> make your commits to this branch -> verify your changes (no broken markdown, good spelling) -> merge to main. **DO NOT DELETE YOUR BRANCH aFTER MERGING.
+DO NOT DELETE YOUR ISSUE**

 Fill out the following charts regarding the three most commonly used languages - C/C++, Java, and Python.
 The bonus is you'll make a guide for yourself on how to install these or how to check if they are already available.
 I'm going to give you the answers for C / C++ - you'll need to complete the chart for Java and Python.